“name”: “What is aerobic endurance? “,

 Aerobic endurance is incredibly important as it affects how efficiently the body can transport oxygen to where it’s needed, for example, during running.
 Your cardiovascular fitness depends on factors such as age, lifestyle, hereditary conditions and how much you exercise.
 It’s usually at its best from your late teens to your thirties and then naturally declines with age.

-Maintaining a good level of aerobic endurance is important for everyone – not just athletes – as it can decrease risk of cardiovascular diseases, stroke, high blood pressure, and diabetes.
+Maintaining a good level of aerobic endurance is important for everyone – not just athletes – as it comes with a range of health benefits.